 Effective environmental mainstreaming will, therefore, be a broader affair than prevailing narrower approaches - which tend to fall into two, connected types: firstly, building the capacity of environment authorities and environment interest groups to engage with the 'mainstream'; secondly, creating a system of environmental safeguards such as EIA.
-The former tends at best to create a set of 'supply-push' guidelines or conditions, but is limited by focusing on the 'converted' - i.e. institutions already committed to and responsible for environmental concerns The latter tends to focus on problems and is not able to address the more positive contributions of environmental mainstreaming is a strategic response to the limitations of reactive environmental safeguarding activities in moving development towards environmentally sustainability outcomes (Brown and Tomerini, 2009).
+The former tends, at best, to create a set of 'supply-push' guidelines or conditions, but is limited by focusing on the 'converted' - i.e. institutions already committed to and responsible for environmental concerns The latter tends to focus on problems and is not able to address the more positive contributions of environmental management.
+Indeed, in large part, the increasing focus on proactive environmental mainstreaming is a strategic response to the limitations of reactive environmental safeguarding activities in moving development towards environmentally sustainability outcomes (Brown and Tomerini, 2009).